tobyornottobe/maraoz.github.io/_posts/2022-10-15-agi-roadmap.md

 ⬜ AI that can discuss strategy with a human and add value.
 ⬜ AI that can discuss strategy with a team of humans and add value.

+### Storytelling intelligence
+⬜ AI that can write a short story that is published in a major magazine.
+⬜ AI that can write a short story that wins a major award.
+⬜ AI that can write a novel that is published in a major publishing house.
+⬜ AI that can write a novel that wins a major award.
+⬜ AI that can write a play that is produced in a major theatre.
+⬜ AI that can write a play that wins a major award.

 ### Intimate intelligence
 ⬜ Robot that can put a child to sleep.
 ⬜ Robot that can be a nanny for a baby while parents dine out.